ic005k/OCAuxiliaryTools/Database/BaseConfigs/Instructions_AMD.md

 - iMacPro1.1
 - MacPro7.1
 - Check the following Settings:
-	- **ACPI > Add**: 3rd Gen Threadripper does not require any particular add in this section,  you could add in post install stage `SSDT-PLUG`,  and others SSDT to have proper USB power or GFX0 for GPU
+	- **ACPI > Add**: 3rd Gen Threadripper and new AMD chipset does not require any particular add in this section,  you could add in post install stage `SSDT-PLUG`,  and others SSDT to have proper USB power or GFX0 for GPU
 	Some manufactured motherboard as ASUS may have the need of a fake EC device (use a proper `SSDT-EC` if you need to boot) Gigabyte users may have the need to disable `Wake on lan`on their BIOS.
 	- **DeviceProperties**: